 This scholarly program presents lectures on diverse topics by experts in the history of medicine.
-Lectures are free and open to Mayo Clinic employees and students, patients, visitors and the public.
+Lectures are free and open to Mayo Clinic employees, residents, students, patients, visitors and the community.

 This lecture presentation will be delivered via Zoom.